 A lightning-fast Arkansas running back whose explosive kick returns and breakaway speed made him a first-round NFL draft pick.

-Felix Jones's football career was built on pure, unadulterated speed.
-At the University of Arkansas, he formed one half of a legendary backfield duo with Darren McFadden, but Jones carved his own niche as a home-run threat every time he touched the ball.
-His ability to change direction without losing a step made him a nightmare in open space, particularly as a kick returner.
-The Dallas Cowboys saw that game-breaking potential and selected him in the first round of the 2008 NFL Draft.
-While injuries prevented him from ever becoming a full-time, bell-cow back in the pros, Jones provided flashes of brilliance.
-He was the change-of-pace weapon who could turn a screen pass or a sweep into a long touchdown, and he played a key role on special teams.
-His legacy is that of a human highlight reel, a player whose best moments were breathtaking bursts of acceleration that left defenders grasping at air.
+Felix Jones possessed pure, unadulterated speed.
+At the University of Arkansas, he shared a backfield with Darren McFadden, but Jones built his own reputation as a home-run threat on every touch.
+He changed direction without losing a step, making him a nightmare in open space, especially as a kick returner.
+The Dallas Cowboys selected him in the first round of the 2008 NFL Draft.
+Injuries prevented him from becoming a full-time bell-cow back in the pros, but Jones delivered flashes of brilliance.
+He served as a change-of-pace weapon who turned screen passes or sweeps into long touchdowns, and he played a key role on special teams.
+His best moments were breathtaking bursts of acceleration that left defenders grasping at air.

 1981–1996